akotulu/nikon900arduino-motorizer/README.md

 * Rhinoceors - 3D model
 * 123Desing - Convert svg to stl
 * Photoshop - Magic Wand tool

+### Pitfails

+* Motor is weak when speed is increased
+* Clean the gears from printing overhead with sandpaper
+* Use extra washers to level motor
+* Transfer gear has 1mm cap, use cardboard to make a spring

 ## Commands